Culmination Of 18 Months Of Van Life In Mexico

 Are you driving a modest-looking vehicle?
 Or is it a large, flashy RV with all the bells & whistles?

-2. Where In Mexico You Are Driving
+2. Where in Mexico You Are Driving

 4. Does Your Camper Van Look Like It Might Be Carrying Marijuana?